 I decided to visit this place to experience Tibetan Buddhist culture, as this place is now home to its government in exile and the revered Dalai Lama with his several thousand Tibetan people.
 And no wonder the city lives up to its tag of small Tibet and the “Little Lhasa”.

-I found the Buddhists community living there is more religiously inclined, with almost everyone I spoke to have a higher sense of regard for the Dalai Lama.
+I found the Buddhist community living there is more religiously inclined, with almost everyone I spoke to having a higher sense of regard for the Dalai Lama.

 I’ve visited quite a few other Buddhist villages around India (out of which I totally loved Bylakuppe, in Karnataka and Bodhgaya, in Uttar Pradesh) but when I was in McLeodganj, it felt different altogether.